HiskeOverweg/Donutlobby.nl/content/articles/20250815_ai_and_climate.md

 The above applications typically make use of neural networks, transformer models or Bayesian models, none of which require as much energy as large language models, which are getting so much attention these days.
 So yes, AI can help reduce the impact of climate change, but so far I haven't seen any convincing application of its most energy intensive variant.

 ### 3. Drill agent, drill
-In the last decades, an important application of AI has been to make fossil fuel extraction more efficient.
+In contrast to the above solutions, most of which have only been pioneered recently, AI is already being used in the fossil fuel industry to make extraction more efficient.
 As [this report](https://heinonline-org.utrechtuniversity.idm.oclc.org/HOL/Page?collection=journals&handle=hein.journals/euenj7&id=185&men_tab=srchresults) by the IEA from 2017 estimates, digital technologies can reduce production costs by 10%-20% and help increase recoverable oil and gas resources by 5%.

 To understand the full extent to which this can harm our fight against global warming, let us do a little thought experiment in En-ROADS.
 Let's assume that our political leaders wake up and decide that the current level of fossil fuel subsidy is no longer acceptable in a world which is hit already so hard by the climate crisis.
 They decide to reduce the subsidies and thereby reduce global warming by 0.3°C compared to the baseline scenario ([scenario link](https://en-roads.climateinteractive.org/scenario.html?v=25.8.0&p1=60&p7=50&p10=2.9&p47=1.3&p177=105000&p178=15700&p179=15700)).
 "Hurray, finally some progress!" you might think.
-Now the tech industry enters play with AI models which helps Big Oil, with cheaper monitoring of transmission lines with drones, predictive maintenance of machinery etc. This way, they undo the government efforts and increase emissions compared to the business as usual scenario, leading to higher emissions and an increase of global warming of 0.4°C compared to the previous scenario [scenario link](https://en-roads.climateinteractive.org/scenario.html?v=25.8.0&p1=-15&p7=-15&p10=-0.7&p47=1.3&p177=105000&p178=15700&p179=15700).
+Now the tech industry enters play with AI models which help Big Oil, with cheaper monitoring of transmission lines with drones, predictive maintenance of machinery etc. This way, they undo the government efforts and increase emissions compared to the business as usual scenario, leading to higher emissions and an increase of global warming of 0.4°C compared to the previous scenario [(scenario link)](https://en-roads.climateinteractive.org/scenario.html?v=25.8.0&p1=-15&p7=-15&p10=-0.7&p47=1.3&p177=105000&p178=15700&p179=15700).

 The sponsoring of the oil and gas industry by Big Tech deserves more of our attention.
 People in Tech can sign the "Tech Won't Drill it" [pledge](https://medium.com/@techwontdrillit/tech-wont-drill-it-a63594dc6e66) and anyone who wishes to hold Big Tech accountable can support the [Enabled Emissions Campaign](https://www.enabledemissions.com)

 ### 4. Increased productivity

 Proponents of AI claim AI will lead to vast increases in productivity.
 Increases of productivity lead to increases in GDP.
 Let's increase GDP from 1.5% per year to 2% per year.
 The effect on the climate in En-ROADS can be illustrated with the Kaya graphs.
-The total emissions from the energy sector can be obtained by multiplying the population with the GDP per capita, the energy insensity of the GDP and the carbon intensity of energy.
+The total emissions from the energy sector can be obtained by multiplying the population with the GDP per capita, the energy insensity of the GDP and the carbon intensity of energy (the first four graphs below).
 So a higher GDP per capita (second graph) will lead to higher emissions (fifth graph), and an increase of the temperature at the end of the century by 0.2°C.

 ![]({static}/images/ai/8.png)

 Personally, I am a bit skeptic of vast productivity increases - [here](https://metr.org/blog/2025-07-10-early-2025-ai-experienced-os-dev-study/) is a recent study which shows that AI use is currently still slowing down software developers rather than speeding them up.
 This could still change in the future of course.

 ### Conclusion
 It is too early to quantify any precise impacts which AI will have on climate change.
 In this posts I highlighted a few different ways in which AI might impact the climate: via energy consumption of AI, contribution to climate solutions, support of the fossil fuel industry and potential increases in productivity.
 Especially the threat of increased fossil fuel extraction by AI deserves more attention in my opinion.

-### Acknowledgements
-This blogpost was inspired by the [webinar](https://www.youtube.com/watch?v=4Mizufxhfqk) "AI and the Climate: Solution or Environmental Threat?" by Climate Interactive, which in its turn was based on the thesis report "The Net Climate Impact of AI: Balancing Current Costst with Future Benefits by Jennifer Turliuk.
+On top of that we shouldn't forget more local environmental issues which data centers create today: water scarcity and air and noise pollution.

 ##### More information on En-ROADS

 Curious about the En-ROADS climate simulator?
 Checkout the [website](https://www.climateinteractive.org/) of Climate Interactive for various webinar, workshop and game formats.
 In case you are based in Europe, check my [agenda](({filename}../pages/agenda.md)) for public events, or get in touch to book a workshop via [e-mail](mailto:info@donutlobby.nl).

+### Acknowledgements
+This blogpost was inspired by the [webinar](https://www.youtube.com/watch?v=4Mizufxhfqk) "AI and the Climate: Solution or Environmental Threat?" by Climate Interactive, which in its turn was based on the thesis report "The Net Climate Impact of AI: Balancing Current Costs with Future Benefits by Jennifer Turliuk.
+The GreenIO podcast [episode](https://podcloud.fr/podcast/greenio/episode/numero-62-thirsty-datacenters-in-the-heart-of-silicon-valley-with-masheika-allgood) hosted by Gaël Duez in which Masheika Allgood made me understand we should not merely think in terms of energy use when considering the environmental impact of data centers.